IPICD News Blog

 Program presentations and materials comply with the Americans with Disabilities Act.
 If you need a reasonable accommodation, please request it by emailing firstname.lastname@example.org

-Upon successful completion of the virtual instructor-led Recognizing and Managing Abnormal Breathing Instructor program and its online assessment, you can print a customized instructor certificate.
+Upon successful completion of the instructor-led Recognizing and Managing Abnormal Breathing Instructor program and its assessment.

-$175.00 per person.
-This virtual instructor-led instructor qualification program includes a 90-page User-level Lesson Guide, sample User-Level assessment questions, a User-Level “Recognizing and Managing Abnormal Breathing Learner Companion: LEO,” and “Recognizing and Managing Abnormal Breathing Learner Companion: Dispatcher” User-Level learner handouts, Police and Security News reprints, instruction, and online assessment.
-Upon successful completion of this virtual instructor-led program, you can print a customized certificate.
+$195.00 per person.
+This instructor-led instructor qualification program includes a 90-page User-level Lesson Guide, sample User-Level assessment questions, a User-Level “Recognizing and Managing Abnormal Breathing Learner Companion: LEO,” and “Recognizing and Managing Abnormal Breathing Learner Companion: Dispatcher” User-Level learner handouts, Police and Security News reprints, and instruction.